-Architektur Galerie Berlin was founded by architect Ulrich Mueller in 1999 and moved to its present location on Karl-Marx-Allee in Berlin-Mitte in 2006.
-Within the multifaceted Berlin exhibition scene, Architektur Galerie Berlin serves as a unique venue to examine architecture, distinct from conventional exhibitions.
+Architektur Galerie Berlin was founded in 1999 by architect Ulrich Müller.
+Within the multifaceted Berlin exhibition scene, the gallery serves as a unique venue to examine architecture, distinct from conventional exhibitions.
+With six exhibitions every year showcasing influential architects, the gallery delivers the highest level of professional communication about architecture.
 Designs and buildings are presented in conceptual exhibitions developed solely for the gallery.
-Issues, in terms of content and aesthetic, are often presented in experimental scenography.

-In 2016, SATELLIT was added as a complementary space.
-Located next to the main space, it is dedicated to research and crossover projects as well as lectures, screenings, and public debates.
+From 2016 to 2020, the gallery was accompanied by the SATELLIT space.
+Located next to the main space, it was dedicated to research and crossover projects as well as lectures, screenings, and public debates.

 Architektur Galerie Berlin maintains lively exchange with numerous institutions and international relevant curators.
 Since 2010, the gallery has published bimonthly calendar AAB – Architektur Ausstellungen Berlin, which highlights current architecture exhibitions in Berlin.
 In 2014 it added the website AEX – Architecture Exhibitions International.
 In 2018, the gallery initiated the annual AEW – Architecture Exhibitions Weekend, which is the only one event of its kind worldwide.

 The gallery is located in a listed building on the legendary Karl-Marx-Allee (former Stalinallee) three subway stations from Alexanderplatz.
 Access via public transportation allows visitors to reach it easily.